Mission Summit Trek

 Healthy habits during the trek refer to sleeping on time, taking meals properly, walking slowly, eating hygienic food, and drinking enough water.
 Maintaining healthy habits during the trek can prevent altitude sickness.

-Try to have Nepali meals (dal and bhat) and avoid meat in high elevation.
-Nepali meal is hygienic and can be digest easily as compared to meat on mountain.
-Our body gets tired and energy less on high elevation thus eating light food is supportive for better digestion.
+Try to have Nepali meals (dal and bhat) and avoid meat in high elevations.
+Nepali meal is hygienic and can be digested easily as compared to meat in the mountains.
+Our body gets tired and energy less on high elevations thus eating light food is supportive for better digestion.

 As soon as we feel the symptoms of altitude sickness then we should immediately start our treatment.
 Some of the easiest ways of treating altitude sickness are listed below.

 Altitude sickness is the challenge of a high-altitude trek.
-Every trekker should be conscious of the symptoms of altitude sickness and immediately start the treatment after knowing altitude sickness on own body.
+Every trekker should be conscious of the symptoms of altitude sickness and immediately start the treatment after knowing altitude sickness in their own body.
 Consulting with a guide and proper care can make a successful trip without suffering from altitude sickness.